pillarwallet/common-models/README.md

 <a name="Connection..userId"></a>

 ### Connection~userId : <code>String</code>
-the user identifier
+The user identifier.

 **Kind**: inner property of [<code>Connection</code>](#Connection)
 **Required**:
 <a name="Connection..accessKey"></a>

 ### Connection~accessKey : <code>String</code>
-unique identifier for each connection
+Unique identifier for each connection.

 **Kind**: inner property of [<code>Connection</code>](#Connection)
 **Required**:
 <a name="Connection..status"></a>

 ### Connection~status : <code>String</code>
-the status of each connection
+The status of each connection.

 **Kind**: inner property of [<code>Connection</code>](#Connection)
 **Required**: